Interpreting and translations

 Detailed information on interpreting and translations is available in the Interpreting and translations guidelines (staff only) (PDF 313 KB).

 Online, onsite and telephone interpreters can be used by schools, parents or the community for meetings or interviews with a school or the Department of Education.

-- Interpreters are available for languages other than English, on-site, online and by telephone.
+- Depending on the location, on-site, online or telephone Interpreters are available for languages other than English.

 - Some Aboriginal language interpreters are available using telephone interpreters.
 See the telephone interpreting pages for more information.

 - Auslan interpreters are available for onsite or online meetings via video link for the deaf or hearing impaired.
-Please see the onsite or online pages for available providers.
+Please see the onsite interpreting or online interpreting pages for available providers.

 - The National Relay Service can assist a person who is deaf or has a speech impairment.

 For advice on using interpreters in schools, view Working with interpreters in schools (30 mins 16 sec), developed by the Victorian Department of Education and Training.

 Costs for interpreter services are generally met by the department for: